-The mission of the Computer Technology program is to fulfill the community's need for a competent workforce and economic growth by providing instruction in programming, mobile applications, network security, information technology and assurance.
-The program prepares students in comprehensive current and cutting edge educational programs in order to cultivate knowledge planning, design and implementation of computer networks, systems analysis, database management, mobile-applications design and object-oriented programs within different platforms.
+The mission of the Computer Technology program is to fulfill the community's need for a competent workforce and economic growth by providing instruction in programming, mobile applications, network security, information technology and data assurance.
+The program prepares students in comprehensive current and cutting-edge educational programs, in order to cultivate knowledge planning, design and implementation of computer networks, cloud computing, systems analysis, database management, mobile-applications design and high-level object-oriented programs.
 In an age of technology where various devices such as manufacturing equipment, automobiles and even basic home appliances have access to the internet the need to properly understand, configure, design and maintain those devices are of the upmost importance.

-Students opting to concentrate their studies in the Computer Programming (69 credit hours) area learn the concepts, principles and techniques of software production with both procedural and object-oriented programming languages such as JAVA and Database Fundamentals.
-Students are required to take courses in web design that include topics such as HTML and ASP.
-Career opportunities in this area include the positions of Database Specialist, Computer Programmer and Internet Webmaster.
+Students opting to concentrate their studies in the Computer Programming (69 credit hours) area learn the concepts, principles and techniques of software production with both procedural and high-level object-oriented programming languages such as Python, JAVA and Database Fundamentals.
+Students are also required to take courses in web design that include topics such as HTML and ASP.
+Career opportunities in this area include the positions of Database Specialist, Computer Programmer and Site Administrator.

-The area of Network Security and Information Assurance Information Technology (72 credit hours) involves a broad study of the foundations of network management, network security and assessing the risks and vulnerabilities in order to develop plans to minimize those threats.
-Career paths in this area include Computer Security Specialist, System Administrator, Systems Analyst, Information Systems Specialist, Computer User Support Specialist, Project Managers, and Network Administrator.
+The area of Network Security and Information Assurance Technology (72 credit hours) involves a broad study of the foundations of; cloud computing, network management, network security and assessing security risks and vulnerabilities, in order to develop plans to minimize those threats.
+Career paths in this area include Computer Security Specialist, System Administrator, Systems Analyst, Information Systems Specialist, IT Support Technician, Project Managers, and Network Administrator.